emilygzh/emilygzh.github.io/_pages/aboutMe.md

 Hi there, I’m Emily!

-I’m the sum of a lot of different experiences—- childhood, high school, and everything I’m learning now.
-I’m still figuring things out, but I’m constantly adding new pieces to the puzzle.
-Scroll and get to know me a bit!
+I'm passionate about STEM outreach, sparking meaningful conversation, and chasing opportunities that interest me.
+In my free time, I enjoy playing the cello and piano, trying new restaurants, learning about dinosaurs and rocks, sewing, reading, running, and exploring the outdoors with my camera.

+Scroll to get to know me through my life before college!